Leawind/Third-Person/README.md

 * **Quick Perspective Shifts:** Short press of CapsLock for left or right shifts, long press for centering.

 * **Player Transparency:** Player entity becomes semi-transparent when the camera is close or the crosshair is aimed at the player.
+(Not compatible with Sodium)

 * **Toggle mod enable/disable：** Key binding is also available.